NoorAlam27498/Brickbreaker/README.md

 - Proper Assembly setup in Visual Studio

 ## 📌 Notes
-- Only works on 32-bit Windows systems (or compatible environments).
 - Designed as a learning project to demonstrate interaction with hardware and memory at a low level.